Squirrel Hill

 sedately across the cold cellar floor

-like a Viking ship on a slick, black sea.
+like a Viking ship o'er a slick, black sea.

 You flowed away on waves of legs